ably77/opendatahub-gitops/README.md

-# Open Data Hub Demo w/ GitOps
+# Open Data Hub on OpenShift Demo w/ GitOps

 This repo will do the following:
 - Deploy the latest Open Data Hub Community Operator